GlenHughes/github-branch-switcher/readme.md

 # GitHub Branch Compare Page Branch Switcher

 This is a simple Chrome Extension that I wrote.
 The purpose of this extension is to improve the UX of the GitHub.com branch comparison page.
-Have you ever compared a branch o GitHub and wondered why doesn't this icon (see fig1) actually switch the branches that I am comparing?!!
+Have you ever compared a branch on GitHub and wondered why doesn't this icon (see fig1) actually switch the branches that I am comparing?!!

 It annoys me so much, I took the time to write this Chrome Extension to add that functionality.

+> Please don't take this code seriously!
+This is just for fun and learning :)

 ![Fig1](https://glenhughes.me/projects/github-branch-switcher/screen1.jpg)